K41R05/A4-Part-II-Q1/README.md

 After it finds all the nodes, then it will print it out.

-printOut.md: is the output text.log from running the program.
+printOut: is the output text.log from running the program.